jespernormanhjorth/DeltaAnalyser/DeltaAnalyzer.md

 - If no valid Product Line → return "No data."
 - If single Product Line in Master → gap = N/A.

+# DeltaAnalyser

+## Purpose
+Describe what DeltaAnalyser is and why it exists.

+---

+## Scope
+Define what is included and excluded.

+---

+## Core Concepts
+Define key terms clearly and consistently.

+Example:
+- Delta
+- Analysis scope
+- Data source
+- Output

+---

+## Workflow

+### Step 1 – Input
+Describe what data is needed.

+### Step 2 – Processing
+Describe how analysis is performed.

+### Step 3 – Output
+Describe results and how they are used.

+---

+## Rules & Constraints
+List:
+- limitations
+- assumptions
+- mandatory steps

+---

+## Use Cases
+Examples of where DeltaAnalyser is used.

+---

+## Known Gaps / To Be Improved
+(Optional section the agent can help improve)

+---

+## Version
+Last updated: YYYY-MM-DD
+Version: X.X

 ---